Cloufield/gwaslab/docs/FASTA.md

 GWASLab provides efficient functions for reading and writing FASTA format files, with support for compressed formats and optimized memory usage.

+!!! note "Chromosome Conversion for High-Level Functions"
+    For high-level functions like `check_ref()`, chromosome format conversion is handled automatically by `ChromosomeMapper`.
+No manual `chr_dict` parameter is needed.
+The `chr_dict` parameters shown in this documentation are for low-level utility functions that may still use them for backward compatibility.

 ## Supported File Formats

 GWASLab supports the following FASTA file extensions: